Infinite-Duration Bidding Games: Introduction

-\paragraph*{Further bidding games} Variants of bidding games where studied in the past.
-Already in \cite{LLPSU99} several variants are studied including a {\em poorman} version in which the winner of the bidding pays the bank, thus the amount of money in the game decreases as the game proceeds.
-Motivated by recreational games, e.g., bidding chess, {\em discrete bidding games} are studied in \cite{DP10}, where the money is divided into chips, so a bid cannot be arbitrarily small as in the bidding games we study.
-In {\em all-pay} bidding games \cite{MWX15}, the players all pay their bids to the bank.
-Non-zero-sum two-player games were recently studied in \cite{KMT15}.
+\paragraph*{Further related work on bidding games} Motivated by recreational games, e.g., bidding chess, {\em discrete bidding games} are studied in \cite{DP10}, where the granularity of the bids is bounded by dividing the money into chips.
+The Richman calculus for reachability continuous-bidding games is extended to discrete-bidding in \cite{DP10}.
+Unlike in continuous-bidding, ties play a crucial role in discrete-bidding.
+The question of which tie-breaking mechanism gives rise to {\em determinacy} in infinite-duration discrete-bidding games is investigated in \cite{AAH19Arxiv}.
+Non-zero-sum two-player games were studied in \cite{MKT18}.
 They consider a bidding game on a directed acyclic graph.
-Moving the token throughout the graph is done by means of bidding.
+Moving the token through the graph is done by means of bidding.
 The game ends once the token reaches a sink, and each sink is labeled with a pair of payoffs for the two players that do not necessarily sum up to $0$.
 They show existence of {\em subgame perfect equilibrium} for every initial budget and a polynomial algorithm to compute it.